isomerpages/govtech-stp/_rgl-republic-of-korea/00b-rgl-terms-and-conditions.md

 -----

-<sup>1</sup> The Terms and Conditions in this document are specific to the Fast Lane for the Movement of Essential Personnel Between Singapore and the Republic of Korea.
-Green/Fast Lanes are based on reciprocal arrangements negotiated bilaterally with the governments of various countries/regions, and hence may vary among the countries/regions.
+<sup>1</sup> The Terms and Conditions in this document are specific to the Reciprocal Green Lane/Fast Lane for Essential Travel Between the Republic of Korea and Singapore.
+Green Lanes/Fast Lanes/Travel Corridor Arrangements are based on reciprocal arrangements negotiated bilaterally with the governments of various countries/regions, and hence may vary across the countries/regions.